 When Chris gave me the green light to go ahead with the kitchen remodel, I was totally ready to go!

 Yes, there was that little voice in my head saying “Stacy are you sure you want to do this?
 This might not be a good idea, cabinets are a big deal, blah blah blah.”

 But I’ve learned that voice sometimes needs to be told to zip it!!!!

 What’s the worst that could happen?

 If my options were: to keep the kitchen as it is or buy a few cans of paint – I was buying that paint!

 The “How to Re-Finish It” Decision

 Now, that I had the confidence to do it, I needed to figure out how to paint cabinets white.

 What kind of paint should I use to remodel the kitchen?

 While I preferred a chalk paint finish for my cabinetry, both are very good options.

-There’s no need to pre-sand!
-Painting cabinets without sanding sounds very appealing doesn’t it?
+Why?
+Because there’s no need to pre-sand!
+Painting cabinets without sanding sounds very appealing, doesn’t it?